 There is no failure, only feedback.

-Taking Time to Give Feedback
+Taking Time to Give Constructive Feedback

 You’ve been with your student for a few months now and have been training them from the beginning, but they are hitting a wall and aren’t making as much progress as you’d like so it’s time to give some constructive feedback.
 As you well know, every student is different and will receive feedback differently.
-When it comes time to give constructive feedback, here are a few simple rules to follow:
+When it comes time to give constructive feedback, here are a few simple tips to follow:

 1. Don't Compare Talent